datasektionen/bawang-content/en/chapter/body.md

 International
 -----------------

-We have an international study coordinator who knows the most about the CS chapter's itnernational projects. isc@d.kth.se
+We have an international study coordinator who knows the most about the CS chapter's international projects.
+More information can be found [here](/en/clubs/internationellanamnden) or by sending an[email](isc@d.kth.se).

 Study trip
 ----------